 Upon selecting this mode, most settings in the Question Timer area are locked.
 The Fully Automatic Mode requires you to use a Question Timer to switch between questions automatically.
 Additional options in the Experience Playback Mode area are also unlocked.
 These will automatically show the various views after questions and decide what your experience does after it finishes.

-- Show Player Rankings Automatically After Each Question - This setting will enable the Show Player Rankings view after each question for ten seconds.
-Use this setting to automatically show the crowd the rankings leaderboard on both the Projector View and Mobile View (Trivia Games only)
+Enabling this setting will display the Show Rankings Leaderboard view after each question to automatically show the crowd the rankings on both the Presentation View and Participant View.
+(Trivia Games only)

 - Restart Experience Automatically (Poll or Trivia Game) - This setting will automatically reset your Poll or Trivia Game back to the first question and then restart your Poll or Trivia Game over and automatically proceed through each question.
 This is essentially "looping" your Poll or Trivia Game indefinitely.